cisco/mindmeld/docs/source/userguide/kb.rst

                      * geo-point as an array, e.g. [37.77, 122.41]
 ==================== ===

 The Question Answerer supports any data model that applications choose to use.
-Applications may prefer using certain data models over the other for their own reasons.
-For example, in certain food ordering applications the cuisine types can have richer information and be modeled as an object with a list of attributes or it can simply be a string for cuisine type name and be modeled as an attribute of dish objects.
+Applications may prefer using certain data models over the other for various reasons.
+For example, in certain food ordering applications the ``cuisine`` types can have richer information and be modeled as an object with a list of attributes or it can simply be a string for cuisine type name and be modeled as an attribute of dish objects.
 The mapping between NLP entity type and knowledge base objects is often application specific and the knowledge base searches will need to be formulated accordingly.

 For example, a food ordering application may have ``restaurant`` and ``menu_item`` objects, while a video discovery application may have ``cast`` and ``title`` objects.
-The ``menu_item`` object in food ordering application may have the following fields.
+The ``menu_item`` object in food ordering application may have the following fields:

 +---------------+---------------+------------------------------------+
 | Field         | Type          | Description                        |